Project-Books/book-project/STYLEGUIDE.md

 ### Comments

-This section is to do with implementatoin comments, not Javadoc.
+This section is to do with implementation comments, not Javadoc.

 Comments should not be decorated with asterisks or any other characters.